schmidtwmark/qnd/presentations/day4.md

 # Today's Task

-- Update your calculator to use a program loop
+- Update Guess My Number to use a program loop

-- Bonus:
-    - Maintain a "running total",
-    - Accept +=, -=, etc
+- Keep track of # of guesses, print it
+- Do the same for Calculator